tmghd272/bc250-toolkit-lite/README.md

 # bc250-toolkit
 Setup script for BC250 on CachyOS

 Disclaimer:  I am not responsible for any damages caused by use of this script.
 Please review it to make sure the overclocking configs are compatible with your board.
+Unlocking compute units will increase power draw and heat.
+You are responsible for your own power and cooling setups.
+Misuse of this script could cause physical damage to your board.

 ### **Must be using Limine boot loader for all functions in the script to work.**